Congratulations — you managed to get an interview for a position at your dream company. But don't start celebrating just yet.

 If you tend to display nervous habits during job interviews, a mock interview with an associate, college professor or even a friend can help you recognize those habits and eliminate them.

 14. Pay Attention to Your Voice and Tone

 Use a strong voice if you tend to speak quietly.
-Hansen’s recommendation is to avoid “pause words and phrases, such as ‘uh’, ‘ah,’ ‘um,’ ‘like,’ ‘you know’.”
-Instead, “end your responses definitively” and avoid “raising your voice in a questioning manner or speaking in a sing-song rhythm.”
+Hansen’s recommendation is to avoid “pause words and phrases, such as 'uh', 'ah,' 'um,' 'like,' 'you know'.”
+Instead, be definitive in your answers and avoid “raising your voice in a questioning manner or speaking in a sing-song rhythm,” Hansen said.

 15. Explain Why You’re Switching Jobs in a Positive Manner

-You will most likely get asked, “Why are you looking to leave your current company?”
-So, it’s important that you prepare a positive response to this question — even if you hate your current boss.
-In a blog for the Huffington Post, Liz Ryan of Human Workplace advises a response such as, “I’m looking to work more independently in my next job, in a company that needs people who can figure out what to do and how to do it.”
+You will most likely get asked, "Why are you looking to leave your current company?"
+So, it's important that you prepare a positive response to this question — even if you hate your current boss.
+In a blog for the Huffington Post, Liz Ryan, of publishing firm and consulting business Human Workplace, advises a response such as, “I'm looking to work more independently in my next job, in a company that needs people who can figure out what to do and how to do it.”

 But what if the real reason you're switching jobs is because you want a higher salary?
 Ryan suggests saying, “I wasn't going to be able to grow in that job.”
 Whatever you do, don't complain about your employer, colleagues or assignments.